slkarsh/flashcards-starter/README.md

 ## Setup

-Fork this repository and then clone it down into your own machine.
+Clone this repository dowmn and paste the link into your chosen directory in your terminal.
+You can also fork this if you'd like!

 Once you are inside the game's directory, run:
 ```node index.js```